_ [Contents]

 If you are wondering whether you have to do story problems, the answer is yes.
 Get used to it.

 Suppose you are at work, and the boss or the customers come to you with a question.
 Do you really think they are going to ask you to plug given numbers into a given formula?
-The customers aren’t idiots; if they had the numbers and had the formulas they would have turned the crank themselves.
+The customers aren’t idiots; if they had the numbers and formulas they would have turned the crank themselves.
 They are coming to you because they want you to do something they could not immediately do themselves.
-They want you to use your judgement.
+They want you to use your judgment.
 They want you to track down the missing information and figure out what formulas to apply.
-If you won’t do the job, you’ll be fired and replaced by somebody who will do the job.
+If you won’t do the job, you’ll be fired and replaced by somebody who will.

 An extremely underspecified task is sometimes called “a message to Garcia” – as explained in reference 1.